sujalmdhar/Telco-Churn-Prediction/README.md

 ## Model Evaluation
 The models were evaluated using cross-validation (5-fold stratified), and the final model was selected based on the best performance.
 Random Forest emerged as the best model, achieving the highest accuracy and AUC-ROC score.

+## Model Interpretation and Explainability
+- Local Interpretable Model-agnostic Explanations (LIME): Local Interpretable Model-agnostic Explanations was used to understand individual predictions made by the Random Forest model.
+- Permutation Feature Importance: Permutation feature importance was used to assess the global importance of features.
+- Feature Importance Analysis: A DataFrame is created to store the importance of each feature based on permutation importance.
+The features are sorted in descending order of their importance values to highlight the most significant predictors.
+- Partial Dependence Plots (PDP): Partial Dependence Plots were generated to visualize the marginal effect of specific features (tenure, MonthlyCharges, TotalCharges) on the predicted probability of churn.
+PDPs show how the model's predictions change as the value of a feature varies, holding other features constant.
+- Individual Conditional Expectation (ICE): Individual Conditional Expectation (ICE) plots were created to show how the predictions for individual instances change as a feature varies.

 ## Reproduction Instructions
 - Clone this repository and install the required dependencies.
 - Visit Kaggle Telco Customer Churn Dataset and download the dataset (WA_Fn-UseC_-Telco-Customer-Churn.csv) or download it from my repository.